Cambodian–Vietnamese War: Lon Nol's anti-Vietnamese sentiment

-Democratic Kampuchea and the Khmer Rouge
+Ideology of the Khmer Rouge

 The Khmer Rouge government adopted the mysterious term Angkar, or 'the organisation', and the identities of its leaders remained confidential until 1977.
 The official head of state was Khieu Samphan, but the two men in control of the party were Pol Pot and Ieng Sary.
 The ultimate objective of the Khmer Rouge was to erase the structure of the Cambodian state, which they viewed as feudal, capitalist, and serving the agendas of both the landholding elite and imperialists.
 In its place, they hoped to create a classless society based entirely on worker-peasants.
 The radical ideologies and goals of the Khmer Rouge were alien concepts to the masses.
 The socialist revolution held very little popular appeal, which led Pol Pot and his cadres to use ultra-nationalist sentiment, repressive and murderous rule, and propaganda aimed at demonising the Vietnamese to maintain control.

+A major point of departure between the Khmer Rouge faction and the Vietnam-aligned Communist Party of Kampuchea, which has favored more classical Marxism–Leninist ideology, was the Khmer Rouge's embrace of a nationalistic form of Maoism, one of the few major communist parties to do so in the wake of the Sino-Soviet split.
+This served as the basis for the Khmer Rouge's agrarian policies.

 Even before the Vietnam War ended, the relationship between the Khmer Rouge—which was in the process of seizing power from a US-backed government headed by Lon Nol—and North Vietnam was strained.
 Clashes between Vietnamese communists and Khmer Rouge forces began as early as 1974, and the following year Pol Pot signed a treaty codifying the "friendship" between the Khmer Rouge and China.